ELynx/screeps-world/README.md

 Fatigue based emergent road building.
 CostMatrix has ser-de.

-[SnappyJS](https://github.com/zhipeng-jia/snappyjs) compression library with support for byte 8 array support.
+[SnappyJS](https://github.com/zhipeng-jia/snappyjs) compression library with support for unsigned 8 byte array support.

+Take snapshot of buildings, use to re-build the room.

 Limit autobuild run to some N elements.